-CORE provides low-income, underserved students, primarily of Latino descent and eligible for free or reduced lunch, with academic enrichment, college and career preparedness programs, outdoor education, adventure retreats, art and music courses, physical fitness and leadership training before and after school and on weekends.
-Examples of CORE Educational Services’ programs include:
+CORE provides low-income underserved students of color eligible for free or reduced lunch with college and career preparedness programs, outdoor education, adventure retreats, arts courses, academic enrichment, and leadership training before school, after school, and on weekends.

 Hunger Prevention Project